 - You are being made properly redundant (perhaps because the business was doing badly).

 Even if your employer can rely on one of these reasons (and there are others) you may still have a good claim if the surrounding circumstances were unfair.
 We’ll discuss with you the fairness of the process followed (based on factors such as the size and resources of the employer).

 If it looks like you can make a claim for unfair dismissal we’ll discuss the outcome you’d like to achieve with you, whether its getting your job back or compensation.

-Please take advantage of our confidential Free First Advice service to find out if we can help you.
+Please take advantage of our confidential Free Initial Assessment service to find out if we can help you.